sergio-dr/bgoptimizer/README.md

 Generates a spline based background model (by gradient descent optimization) for the input (linear) image.
 Both the background-subtracted image and background model are written to the specified output directory (appending '_bgSubtracted' and 'bgModel' suffixes to the original filename).
-A mask can be specified by providing a grayscale mask image, or by providing a (min, max) threshold range (outside this range, pixels are masked).
+A mask can be specified by providing a mask image, or by providing a (min, max) threshold range (outside this range, pixels are masked).
 Fully masked pixels are ignored during optimization, so masks are helpful, e.g., for ignorig missing values after registration, or very bright regions, when fitting the spline.
 Only XISF files are supported.